lpc-cnrs-amu/N-word-frequency/README.md

 The programs work on a Linux environment.
 You can install a <a href="https://www.virtualbox.org/wiki/Downloads">virtual machine</a> to use Ubuntu for example, or you can install Ubuntu Bash.

 Installing Ubuntu Bash:
-1. You need to have a Build version greater than 14393 and Windows 10 64-bits. !!Image ici!!
+1. You need to have Windows 10 64-bits.
 2. Open Settings app and go to Update & Security -> For Developers and choose the “Developer Mode” radio button.
 3. Go to the Control Panel -> Programs and click “Turn Windows feature on or off”.
 Enable “Windows Subsystem for Linux(Beta)”.
 When you click OK, you will be prompted to reboot.
 Click “Restart Now” to reboot your PC.
 4. Open the Microsoft Store, search "Ubuntu 18.04 LTS" and download it.
 5. Open the Ubuntu 18.04 terminal, enter an user name and a password.

-The `C:\` drive is mounted as `/mnt/c/`, `D:\` is mounted as `/mnt/d/`, etc. To access your Documents, you can type `cd /mnt/c/Users/your_name/Documents/` by replacing your_name by your user name.
+The `C:\` drive is mounted as `/mnt/c/`, `D:\` is mounted as `/mnt/d/`, etc. To access your Documents, you can type `cd /mnt/c/Users/your_name/Documents/` by replacing your_name by your Windows user name.
 You can now read the "On Linux" part to complete others installations.

 ## On Linux

--S'il y a des problèmes de fichier les mettre en format unix:  sudo apt-get install dos2unix puis dos2unix nom_fichier -

 1. Open a terminal.
 2. Run `sudo apt-get update`
 3. Install g++ `sudo apt-get install g++`
 4. Install make `sudo apt-get install make`
 5. <a href="https://zlib.net/zlib1211.zip">Download zlib</a> and extract it to the same programs repository (zlib's extracted directory have to be in this github repository).
+You can extract it with 7-Zip > Extract Here, or with the command `unzip zlib1211.zip` in the terminal.
-6. Go to the zlib directory and run ./configure: `cd zlib1211/zlib-1.2.11/` and `./configure`
+6. Go to the zlib directory and run ./configure: `cd zlib-1.2.11/` and `./configure`
 7. Run `sudo make install`
-8. `cd ../..` and `sudo chmod 777 make_all.sh`
+8. Run `cd ../` and `sudo chmod 777 make_all.sh`
-9. `./make_all.sh`
+9. Run `./make_all.sh`

 ## On MacOS